Mr-X-cell/Geodium/README.md

-A python library for quickly doing spectral imaging with less ram usage.
+A Geospatial python library for quickly doing spectral idices using less ram by leveraging Rust Zero Allocation bridges and Lazy loading math.
 There are 4 ways to use Geodium.

 # Method 1 Direct kernal usage (Fastest method)